 Helmed by Agnieszka Smoczyńska, ‘The Silent Twins’ tells the story of June and Jennifer Gibbons, identical twins who slowly stop speaking to everyone except themselves.
 As a number of concerned people, including their parents, come together to figure out a cause, the twins’ isolation begins taking a toll on their minds.
 However, that doesn’t mean that their lives are entirely devoid of expression, as the sisters find true joy in creating entirely fictional worlds, landscapes, and stories.
 However, when they are ultimately sent to an infamous mental health hospital, their bond is tested to its limits.
-In capturing this journey, the biographical drama movie shines a light on an extraordinary story of resilience.
+In capturing this journey, the movie shines a light on an extraordinary story of resilience.

 The Silent Twins is Based on the Biography of June and Jennifer Gibbons

 ‘The Silent Twins’ is an adaptation of the eponymous book by Marjorie Wallace, which in turn is based on the true story of identical twins June and Jennifer Gibbons.
-They were nicknamed the “Silent Twins” since they only communicated verbally with each other.
-While the screenplay written by Andrea Seigel and brought to the screen by Director Agnieszka Smoczyńska maintains a high degree of biographical authenticity, it also shines light on how the twins also communicated via artistic expression.
+They were nicknamed “The Silent Twins” since they spoke only to each other.
+The script, written by Andrea Seigel and brought to the screen by Director Agnieszka Smoczyńska, maintains a high degree of biographical authenticity, shining light on how the twins also communicated via artistic expression.

 June and Jennifer Gibbons were born on April 11, 1963, in Aden, Yemen, to Gloria and Aubrey Gibbons.
 While the family was originally from Barbados, they soon moved from Yemen to England, and then, in 1974, to the town of Haverfordwest in Wales.
-The twins were 11 years old by this point and had an unshakeable bond, s shaped in no small part by the social isolation they had to endure.
+The twins were 11 years old by this point and had an unshakeable bond, shaped in no small part by the social isolation they had to endure.
 In a 2023 interview with the BBC, June explained that she and her sister had a speech impediment, which made it difficult to have conversations with their parents.

 The Twin Sisters Stopped Talking to Others After Repeated Misunderstandings